Adam Frizzell: Club career

+On 25 June 2025, it was announced that Frizzell had signed for League of Ireland Premier Division club Derry City on an 18 month contract set to commence from 1 July.

-International
+International career

 Selected for the Scotland under-20 squad in the 2017 Toulon Tournament.
 The team went to claim the bronze medal.
 It was the nations first ever medal at the competition.